Blake-Madden/i18n-check/README.md

 git clone https://github.com/wxWidgets/wxWidgets.git --recurse-submodules
 ```

+Build wxWidgets with the defaults, expect `wxBUILD_SHARED` should be set to "OFF".
 Refer [here](https://github.com/wxWidgets/wxWidgets/blob/master/README-GIT.md) for how to build wxWidgets.

 After building wxWidgets, `ii18n-gui` can be configured and built with *Cmake*.